 #13: Keep The Kids Occupied By Having Them Design Placemats

 Little ones always want to help but it’s not always helpful.
 Give them a fun activity that requires minimal supervision/clean-up, like asking them to design the place mats for each guest.
 This way you’re keeping them out of the way but still making sure they know they’re an important part of the gathering.

 #14: Sharpen Your Cutlery Ahead Of Time

 Whether you have them professionally sharpened or simply do it yourself, make sure all of your knives are ready to go for the day of the dinner.
 Not only do sharpened knives better ensure less frustration as you try to slice and dice, but dull knives can result in you slicing and dicing a finger.
 Let’s avoid injuries this year, mkay, Uncle John?

-Carving the turkey up at the table is a tradition for some, but if you slice it up ahead of time, your hungry guests likely won’t complain, and this will save you time when you go to put it away after the meal (and you can always utilize tip #7 from my original Turkey Day Time Savers article).
+Carving the turkey up at the table is a tradition for some, but if you slice it up ahead of time, your hungry guests likely won’t complain, and this will save you time when you go to put it away after the meal.
 In addition, having planned storage containers out and ready to go when you’re done eating is a good way to ensure everything has a place and that putting food away takes minimal time.

 The key here is to remember that the holidays should be a time to savor a wonderful meal with the people you care about most, not an event to leave you stressed over entertaining guests; the more time you save in preparation/clean-up, the more time you get to actually enjoy with them!